zionspike/vulnhub-writeup/tr0ll-1/kapi-note.md

 ```

 ### 0x0856BF/this_folder_contains_the_password/
-There is a file named Pass.txt
+There is a file named Pass.txt contains text:
 ```
 Good_job_:)
 ```